solomspd/embedded-concurrent-scheduler/README.md

 Here a few sample application that demonstrate the power and capabilities of this scheduler.

+Note: Pinouts mentioned are according to STM32L4 internal pinout names not the arduino convention.

 ## Temperature alarm

 This application triggers an alarm in the form of flickering an LED when the temperature from a sensor crosses a certain threshold.
 It reads an input from the user over UART to set the temperature threshold.